What a Santorini Wedding Actually Costs in 2026 (From Intimate Elopements to 100-Guest Celebrations)

 Planning Basics

-April, May, September, and October offer the perfect combination of beautiful weather (20-25°C), manageable crowds, and 30-40% better pricing than peak July-August.
-October is particularly lovely with warm sea temperatures and gorgeous light without intense heat.
+April, May, September, and October offer the best combination of warm 20–25°C weather, manageable tourist crowds, and 30–40% better pricing than peak July–August.
+October is particularly strong, with warm sea temperatures, gorgeous golden-hour light, and no intense midday heat.
+For deeper detail on month-by-month tradeoffs, see my full guide on when to get married in Greece.

 Venue & Logistics

-Oia offers that iconic Instagram aesthetic but comes with intense crowds, particularly at sunset.
-Imerovigli provides equally stunning caldera views with 50-70% fewer tourists, often at better value.
-For elopements and intimate weddings, Imerovigli’s tranquility often serves couples better.
+Oia delivers the iconic Instagram aesthetic but comes with intense tourist crowds, especially at sunset.
+Imerovigli, known as the “balcony of Santorini,” offers equally stunning caldera views with 50–70% fewer tourists, and often at better value.
+For elopements and intimate weddings, Imerovigli’s tranquility usually serves couples better.

 Cultural & Practical

-Absolutely!
-Popular elements include stefana (wedding crowns), koufeta (sugar-coated almonds as favors), breaking a pomegranate at reception entrance, and traditional Greek music/dancing.
-Santorini planners embrace these customs and can explain significance to international guests.
+Absolutely.
+Popular elements include stefana (wedding crowns exchanged between the couple), koufeta (sugar-coated almonds given to guests as favors), breaking a pomegranate at the reception entrance for good fortune, and traditional Greek music and dancing late into the night.
+Most Santorini planners are experienced at weaving these traditions into ceremonies for international couples and can explain the significance to your guests.

 With careful venue selection, yes.
-Venues like Le Ciel offer full wheelchair access.
-Avoid clifftop locations requiring extensive stairs.
-Always discuss specific mobility needs during venue tours.
-Many Santorini locations involve stairs, so advance planning is essential.
+Venues like Le Ciel offer full wheelchair access and inclusive amenities.
+Avoid clifftop locations that require extensive stairs, which rules out a meaningful share of Santorini’s most photographed spots.
+Always discuss specific mobility needs during venue tours and ask explicitly about step-free access from arrival to ceremony to reception.

-Witnesses are optional for symbolic ceremonies, but two are required for legal civil ceremonies.
-Many couples include close family or friends as witnesses even for symbolic celebrations to add meaning.
+Witnesses are optional for symbolic ceremonies, though many couples include close family or friends as witnesses to add meaning.
+For legal civil ceremonies, two witnesses are legally required.

-Starting late 2026, travelers from visa-exempt countries (US, UK, Canada, Australia) need this online travel authorization before visiting Greece.
-It’s similar to the US ESTA system.
-Budget €7 per person and apply online before your trip.
+Starting in late 2026, travelers from visa-exempt countries (US, UK, Canada, Australia) need an ETIAS (European Travel Information and Authorisation System) approval before visiting Greece.
+It works similarly to the US ESTA system: apply online, pay roughly €7 per person, and receive authorisation valid for multiple trips over three years.
+Remind your guests to apply well before booking flights.